Global search

 Superannuation is to be calculated at the prescribed rate applicable at the time the superannuation payment is to be paid, not the rate that was applicable at the time the wages should have been paid.

 Therefore, the Scheme Administrator is required to calculate and pay superannuation at the current rate of 12%, as set by the Superannuation Guarantee laws.
-The Superannuation Guarantee system requires superannuation payments must be made directly into your superannuation account.
+The Superannuation Guarantee system requires this superannuation payments must be made directly into your superannuation account.

 Your Notice of Assessment will provide a breakdown of your Estimated Loss and Distribution Payment, including any superannuation payable on your behalf.
 If you are receiving a superannuation payment you will be asked to provide the Scheme Administrator with certain details relating to your Super Fund.